Manufacturing overhead budget | Overhead budget

 Error Detection

-Given the considerable size of the expenditures in this budget, one must guard against the inclusion of an incorrect figure, since the result could be a seriously inaccurate overall budget.
+Given the considerable size of the expenditures in this budget, you must guard against the inclusion of an incorrect figure, since the result could be a seriously inaccurate overall budget.
 One way to spot incorrect numbers is to match the budgeted totals by period against the actual amounts incurred for the same periods in the immediately preceding year, for reasonableness.

 Cash Requirements